puttsk/cuda-tutorial/tutorial02/README.md

 ### Parallelizing idea

-We will use multiple thread blocks to create `N` threads and use each thread to compute an addition of each elements.
-In this exercise, we will use 256 threads per thread block like Exercise 1.
-Assumes that `N` is divisible by 256, we need `N/256` thread blocks to have a total of at least `N` threads.
+Instead of using a thread block to iterate over the arrays, we will use multiple thread blocks to create `N` threads; each thread processes an element of the arrays.
 Following is an illustration of the parallelization idea.

 ![parallel block](./02_parallel_block.png "parallel block")

-To assign a thread to a specific element, we need a unique index for each thread.
-We will use variable `tid` to store this index, which can be computed as follow
+With 256 threads per thread block, we need at least `N/256` thread blocks to have a total of `N` threads.
+To assign a thread to a specific element, we need to know a unique index for each thread.
+Such index can be computed as follow

 ```C
 int tid = blockIdx.x * blockDim.x + threadIdx.x;